|YOUR Human Potential and Empowerment: Peak Experiences

 attitude etc. In catholic spiritual terminology that is a sacrament (outward sign of an inner

-Without the integration of all our dimensions, success toward wholeness will always elude us: we
+change).
+Without the integration of all our dimensions, success toward wholeness will always elude

-will not realize (achieve) our full human potential.
-Yet, we are well on the way, for even in the
+us: we will not realize (achieve) our full human potential.

 Culture: our culture, through education, the media, advertising etc constantly points out to us